jototland/stackedit_workspace/statistikknotater/r.md

 #### `order`
 To get a sorted list: which element should in you pick?
 In which `order`?
-(The function `order` returns the index each element would have if the list were sorted).
+(The function `order` returns the indices you should pick from the list to get it in sorted order).
 ```
 > order(c("dog", "cat", "sheep", "cow"))
 [1] 2 4 1 3